Guns for Hands

 "Guns for Hands" is a song written and recorded by American musical duo Twenty One Pilots, released as a single only in Japan.
-The song was originally recorded for their second self-released album, Regional at Best.
-It was re-recorded for their third album Vessel, their 2012 Three Songs EP, and their 2013 EP, Migraine.
-The video was directed by Mark C. Eshleman.
-The song was heavily promoted in Japan as part of the duo's concert tour through the country and experienced moderate success there, reaching number 21 on their Hot 100 chart.
+It was originally recorded for their second studio album, Regional at Best (2011), and was later re-recorded for their third album Vessel (2013), their 2012 extended play Three Songs, and their 2013 extended play Migraine.
+The song's accompanying music video was directed by Mark C. Eshleman.
+The song was heavily promoted in Japan as part of the duo's concert tour through the country and experienced moderate success there, reaching number 21 on the country's Hot 100 chart.

 Background

 In an interview with Rock Sound, Tyler Joseph explained that "Guns for Hands" came about following a meeting after a show with young fans of the band who discussed "what it was they were going through and a lot of what they were going through had to do with suicide", and added that "thank goodness it had a lot to do with them overcoming it and using music and songs, in particular his songs, to help them get over that."
 Joseph was consequently inspired to write a track "about taking that negative energy and aiming it at something else, not aiming it at yourself."